|Approved by||Senate, 30 March 2016|

 (d) Students are expected to be aware of, and to act in accordance with, the University’s Academic Integrity Policy.

-(e) Graduate research students are expected to be aware of the PhD Handbook or Masters’ Handbook (as appropriate to their study), including the responsibilities of supervisors and candidates contained therein, and of relevant University policies relating to graduate research.
+(e) Graduate research students are expected to be aware of the PhD Handbook or equivalent Research Master’s information (as appropriate to their study), including the responsibilities of supervisors and candidates contained therein, and of relevant University policies relating to graduate research.

 Related Policies, Procedures and Forms